-Section 105 - Article 5 - Design and Development Standards.
-Section 5.18.8 (d) (2) Minor variances is hereby amended to read as follows:
+Section 98 - Article 5 - Design and Development Standards.
+Section 5.18 - Jordan watershed riparian buffer protection.
+Section 5.18.8 - Procedures, Requirements, and Approvals, subsection (d) Variances (2) Minor variances is hereby amended to read as follows:

-"A minor variance request pertains to uses and activities that will impact only Zone Two of the riparian buffer.
+"(2) Minor variances.
+A minor variance request pertains to uses and activities that will impact only Zone Two of the riparian buffer.
 Minor variance requests shall be reviewed and approved by the town board of adjustment based on the criteria in subsections 5.18.8(d)(1)A through 5.18.8(d)(1)C and in accordance with section 4.12 and as provided by NCGS 160D North Carolina General Statute Chapter 160A, Article 19.
 The board may attach conditions to the variance approval that support the purpose, spirit and intent of the riparian buffer protection program.
-Request for appeals to decisions made by the town board of adjustment shall be made in writing to the director of the division.
-Appeals from a decision by the director on a minor variance request are subject to review as provided in North Carolina General Statute Chapter 160D 150B, Articles, 3 and 4."
+Request for appeals to decisions made by the town board of adjustment shall be made in writing to the Director of the Division.
+Appeals from a decision by the director on a minor variance request are subject to review as provided in North Carolina General Statute Chapter 150B, Articles, 3 and 4."

-Section 106 - Article 5 - Design and Development Standards.
-Section 5.18.8 (d) (3) Major variances is hereby amended to read as follows:
+Section 99 - Article 5 - Design and Development Standards.
+Section 5.18 - Jordan watershed riparian buffer protection.
+Section 5.18.8 - Procedures, Requirements, and Approvals, subsection (d) Variances (3) Major variances is hereby amended to read as follows:

-"A major variance request pertains to uses and activities that will impact any portion of Zone One or any portion of both Zones One and Two of the riparian buffer.
+"(3) Major variances.
+A major variance request pertains to uses and activities that will impact any portion of Zone One or any portion of both Zones One and Two of the riparian buffer.
 If the town board of adjustment has determined that a major variance request meets the requirements in subsections 5.18.8(d)(1)A through 5.18.8(d)(1)C and as provided by NCGS 160D N.C.G.S.
-Chapter 160A, Article 19, then it shall prepare a preliminary finding and submit it to the North Carolina Environmental Management Commission in care of the director of the division.
+Chapter 160A, Article 19, then it shall prepare a preliminary finding and submit it to the North Carolina Environmental Management Commission in care of the Director of the Division.
 Within ninety (90) days after receipt, the environmental management commission is required to review preliminary findings on major variance requests and take one of the following actions: approve, approve with conditions and stipulations, or deny the request.
 Appeals from a commission decision on a major variance request are subject to review as provided in N.C.G.S.
-Chapter 160D 150B, Articles 3 and 4."
+Chapter 150B, Articles 3 and 4."

-Section 107 - Article 5 - Design and Development Standards.
-Sections 5.18.9 (b) (2) and (3) are hereby amended to read as follows:
+Section 100 - Article 5 - Design and Development Standards.
+Section 5.18 - Jordan watershed riparian buffer protection.
+Sections 5.18.9 - Compliance and Enforcement, subsection (b) Civil penalties subsection (2) Notice of civil penalty assessment, and subsection (3) Hearing are hereby amended to read as follows:

-- "(2) Notice of civil penalty assessment.
+"(2) Notice of civil penalty assessment.
 The town manager shall provide written notice of the civil penalty amount and the basis for the assessment to the person assessed.
 The notice of civil penalty assessment shall be served by any means authorized under N.C.G.S.
-1A-1, Rule 4 including personal service or by certified mail, return receipt requested, and shall direct the violator to either pay the assessment or contest the assessment, within thirty (30) days after receipt of the notice of assessment by written demand for a an evidentiary hearing. - (3) Evidentiary Hearing.
+1A-1, Rule 4 including personal service or by certified mail, return receipt requested, and shall direct the violator to either pay the assessment or contest the assessment, within thirty (30) days after receipt of the notice of assessment by written demand for a an evidentiary hearing.

+(3) Evidentiary Hearing.
 Any decision imposing a civil penalty may be appealed to the town board of adjustment.
 The board shall hold a an evidentiary hearing in accordance with sections 4.10 thorough 4.13."